sjsakib/own-nestjs/README.md

 # Making your own NestJS

-It can be a little overwhelming when using [NestJS ]() for the first time.
+It can be a little overwhelming when using [NestJS ](https://nestjs.com/) for the first time.
 Let's try to understand how some of it's components work.

 ## Before you start

 I am assuming that you are familiar with NestJS and the features it provides.
 Most of the features that feels like black magic is achieved with [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) and [experimental metadata API](https://github.com/rbuckton/reflect-metadata).
 Make sure you have basic understanding of these.

-I've set up the project with necessary config to run the working snippets I am about to share.
-You can put them in the [playground.ts](./playground.ts) file and run them with the command `npm run playground`.
-Once you are done playing around with the snippets, you can see all of them coming together in the [lib.ts](./lib.ts) file.
+I've set up [this project](https://github.com/sjsakib/own-nestjs) with necessary config to run the working snippets I am about to share.
+You can put them in the [playground.ts](https://github.com/sjsakib/own-nestjs/blob/main/playground.ts) file and run them with the command `npm run playground`.
+Once you are done playing around with the snippets, you can see all of them coming together in the [lib.ts](https://github.com/sjsakib/own-nestjs/blob/main/lib.ts) file.

 ## Defining routes